mcvollberg/github.io/_pages/research.md

 **Episodic simulation and empathy**

-Mentally simulating others' experiences increases affective empathy, but this capacity depends on our relationship to those others.
-This line of research uses behavioral experiments and neuroimaging to examine how mental simulation modulates empathic responses toward in-group and out-group members.
+Mentally simulating others' experiences increases makes us empathize more with them, but we do  not use this capacity equally towards all others.
+This line of research uses behavioral experiments and neuroimaging to examine how we imagine others' misfortunes differently depending on who they are to us.
 A key finding is that others' surroundings may spontaneously come to mind in lesser detail when we imagine the misfortunes of disliked others.